YorkieDev/RedditBlocker/README.md

 # Reddit Blocker - Chrome Extension

-A Chrome extension that blocks access to Reddit and hides all Reddit results from Google searches.
+A Chrome extension that blocks access to Reddit.

 ## Features

 - 🛑 **Blocks Reddit Access**: Automatically redirects any attempt to visit reddit.com, old.reddit.com, new.reddit.com, or redd.it to a motivational blocked page
-- 🔍 **Hides Google Search Results**: Removes all Reddit-related results from Google searches
 - 📊 **Statistics Tracking**: Tracks how many pages have been blocked and search results hidden
 - 🎛️ **Toggle On/Off**: Easy toggle switch in the popup to enable/disable blocking
 - 💪 **Motivational Messages**: Shows inspirational quotes on the blocked page